We aim to promote a culture of diversity, equality and inclusion and make it part of everything we do.

 -

-Our disability liaison officer (DLO) acts as the point of contact for staff with disabilities, their managers and personnel units.
+Ann-Marie D'Souza is also our disability liaison officer (DLO), acting as the point of contact for staff with disabilities, their managers and personnel units.
 She assists and supports staff with disabilities, in confidence, and their line managers by providing necessary information, appropriate contacts, guidance, suggestions and advice.
 She also assists in the implementation of best human resource practices in line with equality legislation and facilitates increased awareness of disability throughout the organisation.

 - Irish Sign Language (ISL) interpreters